ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 0-10: 000 11 22 333 4
 11-20: 55 66 77 88 99
 21-30: 10 10 11 11 12 12 13 13 14 14

+possible corollary:

+adding (+>12) + 5(+>13) is valid

+because 6(+>12) is valid and 7(+>13) isn't valid,

+so if we add together these "pross" numbers (+>x) and the resultant is an informal number (all sets with negative integer parity)

+then, the minimum amount of additions needed to makes pross addition valid would be lowered by the pross number added with the smallest scalar needed to be valid.